The long weekend.

-And you need to make these.
+And you need to make these Spicy Turkey Burgers.
 Seriously.
-They aren’t crazy fancy because I’m into plain things on holidays and jacked up things other times of the year, but the garlicky mayo is juuuuuust different enough that no one will be able to accuse you of making frozen burgers with no flavor.
-Not that there’s a thing wrong with frozen burgers.
+They aren’t crazy fancy, but the garlicky mayo is juuuuuust different enough that no one will be able to accuse you of making boring turkey burgers.
 The key here is the meat seasonings, which are pretty strong and spicy and just GOOD, something else I think is really necessary in a turkey burger because ground turkey otherwise can be kind of flavorless.

 - 1/4 cup mayonnaise

 - 1 teaspoon onion powder

 - 1/4 teaspoon cayenne pepper, plus more if you’d like

 - sliced onion and lettuce, for serving

 - Combine the mayo, garlic, lemon juice, and a pinch of salt in a small dish.
 Set aside until ready to serve (in the fridge if you make this well in advance).

 - Toast or broil the burger buns lightly.

 - Preheat a large skillet to medium-high heat with a drizzle of oil.
 Preheat the broiler to high.
 In a bowl, mix the turkey meat, onion powder, chili powder, cayenne pepper, and generous amounts of salt and pepper with your hands.
 Form into 2 patties.